Find out about breast enhancement pills and breast cancer

 These herbal tablets contain chemicals called phyto oestrogens.
 The companies selling these products claim that the chemicals stimulate the oestrogen receptors in your breast tissue and permanently enlarge your breast size.
 Phyto oestrogens are chemicals found in plant foods (phyto means plant).
-They are similar in structure to the female sex hormone oestrogen.
+They have a similar structure to the female sex hormone oestrogen.

 The tablets are supposed to work by tricking your breasts into believing that you are pregnant.
 This means that the pills stimulate the production of oestrogen in your body in the same way that oestrogen is produced during pregnancy.
 The idea is that your breasts will enlarge in the same way as they would if you were pregnant.
-But the manufacturers say that you won’t produce milk and unlike that of pregnancy, the enlargement is supposed to be 85 to 90% permanent.
+But the manufacturers say you won’t produce milk and, unlike in pregnancy, the enlargement is supposed to be 85 to 90% permanent.

 Herbal medicine uses plants or mixtures of plant extracts to treat or prevent disease.
 This includes all parts of the plant, the leaves, stalks and roots.
 Each part can differ in strength and effects.
 You need to be careful with herbal medicines, as with any medicine.
 Just because a product is called natural or herbal, doesn’t necessarily mean that it is always safe to use.

-The combination of herbs in breast enhancement pills seems to vary depending on the company selling them.
+The combination of herbs in breast enhancement pills varies depending on the company selling them.

 - Fenugreek Extract